-The residues making up the quinone binding site defined in the E. coli SQR structure are well conserved in the mitochondrial enzymes, and similarly positioned except that the side-chains of Asp57 in chain D and His218 in chain B are directly Hbonded, whereas they were farther apart and bridged by a water molecule in the E. coli structure 1NEK.
-There is density that would accommodate a quinone as built in 1NEK, however it is poorly ordered and cannot be unequivocally modeled.
-We have tentatively placed a ubiquinone headgroup in the density, but cannot be sure it is oriented correctly or even that ubiquinone is present.
+Carboxin and TTFA Binding at the Presumed Quinone-binding Site larly positioned except that the side chains of Asp in chain D and His in chain B are directly H-bonded, whereas they were farther apart and bridged by a water molecule in the E. coli structure 1NEK.
+There is density that would accommodate a quinone as built in 1NEK; however, it is poorly ordered and cannot be unequivocally modeled.
+We have tentatively placed a ubiquinone headgroup in the density but cannot be sure it is oriented correctly or even that ubiquinone is present.